cloneofsimo/lora/README.md

 $ lora_add PATH_TO_DIFFUSER_FORMAT_MODEL PATH_TO_LORA.safetensors OUTPUT_PATH ALPHA --mode upl
 ```

 `path_1` can be both local path or huggingface model name.
-When adding LoRA to unet, alpha is the constant as below:
+When adding LoRA to U-Net, alpha is the constant as below:

 $$
 W' = W + \alpha \Delta W